-This policy applies to investment research published by the Research Department of Morgan Stanley and its affiliated companies ("the Firm" or "Morgan Stanley").
+This policy applies to investment research published by the Research Department of Morgan Stanley1 and its affiliated companies ("the Firm" or "Morgan Stanley").

-This policy is available from Morgan Stanley on request and is made available on the public website at www.morganstanley.com/institutional/research/ and for Firm investor clients, on the research pages of the ClientLink website.
+This policy is available from Morgan Stanley on request and is made available on the public website at www.morganstanley.com/institutional/research/ and for Firm investor clients, on the research pages of the Matrix website.
 Morgan Stanley reserves the right to amend or supplement this policy at any time.
-For the current policy, please check the website.

 For purposes of this policy, "equity research" means an analysis of equity securities of individual companies or industries that provides information reasonably sufficient upon which to base an investment decision; "fixed income research" means an analysis of debt securities that provides information reasonably sufficient upon which to base an investment decision; and "derivatives research" means an analysis of the price and market for any derivative that provides information reasonably sufficient upon which to base a decision to enter into a derivatives transaction (collectively "research" or "research reports").
 Equity, fixed income, and derivatives analysts (collectively "research analysts" or "analysts") refer to research analysts who publish equity, fixed income, and derivatives research reports, respectively.
 The term "Research Management" is used to describe the senior management teams of the Research Department.